Abdallah-Zidan/pemo-task/docs/DESIGN_DOCUMENTATION.md

   error?: E
 }

-class ApplicationError extends Error {
-  constructor(
-    message: string,
-    public readonly code: string,
-    public readonly statusCode: number = 500
-  ) {
-    super(message)
-  }
-}
 ```

 ## Conclusion

-This design documentation provides a comprehensive overview of the PEMO payment processing system architecture.
-The system is built with scalability, maintainability, and extensibility as core principles, utilizing proven design patterns and modern technologies to deliver a robust payment processing solution.
+This design documentation provides a comprehensive overview of the PEMO processing system architecture.
+The system is built with scalability, maintainability, and extensibility as core principles, utilizing proven design patterns and modern technologies to deliver a robust  processing solution.

 The modular architecture, combined with the adapter pattern for processor integration, ensures that the system can efficiently handle unlimited payment processors while maintaining code quality and system performance.